BobMcDear/flaim/.github/ISSUE_TEMPLATE/bug_report.md

 - flaim version:

 **Description**
-Please concisely describe the bug you are encountering.
+Please describe the bug you are encountering.

 **Reproduction**
 Please provide a code snippet to reproduce this bug.